 Where to Stay?

 The location was conveniently near The Alamo, and there was breakfast included every morning.
-Plus, the staff was extremely helpful when I needed to catch an early morning train to Austin.
-(Long story.)
+Plus, they have a fun “happy hour” special where you can get free drinks and snacks, which was a delightful and relaxing treat.
 So I recommend it wholeheartedly!

 24 Hours: Hill Country Day Trip